QuantConnect/lean-cli/README.md

-  --gdax-api-key TEXT             Your Coinbase Pro API key --gdax-api-secret TEXT          Your Coinbase Pro API secret --gdax-passphrase TEXT          Your Coinbase Pro API passphrase --binance-api-key TEXT          Your Binance API key --binance-api-secret TEXT       Your Binance API secret --zerodha-api-key TEXT          Your Kite Connect API key
+  --gdax-api-key TEXT             Your Coinbase Pro API key --gdax-api-secret TEXT          Your Coinbase Pro API secret --gdax-passphrase TEXT          Your Coinbase Pro API passphrase --gdax-use-sandbox BOOLEAN      Whether the sandbox should be used --binance-api-key TEXT          Your Binance API key --binance-api-secret TEXT       Your Binance API secret --zerodha-api-key TEXT          Your Kite Connect API key